Hazim2024/Finance-Tracker/README.md

 # Finance-Tracker
 ## Overview
-The Finance Tracker Website is a personal finance management tool designed to help users effectively track their income, expenses, and savings.
+The [Finance Tracker Website](https://hazim2024.github.io/Finance-Tracker/) is a personal finance management tool designed to help users effectively track their income, expenses, and savings.
 It offers features such as category selection, data visualization, and the ability to export financial records to an Excel file.
 This project was built as part of a personal endeavor to improve financial literacy and provide users with an intuitive platform to manage their finances.

+## How to Use
+1. Open your web browser and visit the following link: https://hazim2024.github.io/Finance-Tracker/
+2. Start tracking your income, expenses, and savings by entering the relevant details in the form provided.

 ## Features
 * Income, Expense, and Savings Tracking: Easily log and categorize your financial transactions.